An Introduction to the Religious, Ethnic, and Geopolitical Makeup of the Persian Gulf Region

 Qatar strongly backs Sunni religious groups like the Muslim Brotherhood and it has given arms to Syrian rebels (both moderate and extreme brands).
 Qatar has the worst record in the region for fighting terrorism, and most Qataris follow a Wahhabi interpretation of Islam.
 Despite this, the United States has strong ties with the Qataris, maintaining CENTCOM's forward regional headquarters at Qatar's Al Udeid Air Base.
 Qatar's government funds the most influential venture in Arab television: Al Jazeera Network.
 Qatar is a force inside the Wahhabi movement that is often at odds with the Saudi monarchs.
 Their support of the Muslim Brotherhood in Egypt and more populous forms of Salafism ultimately threatens the hereditary rulers of the House of Saud.
+This is the real source of conflict between the new young Crown Prince of Saudi Arabia and the young leaders of Qatar.
 Since President Trump's visit to Saudi Arabia in May 2017, relations have soured between Qatar and Saudi Arabia, the United Arab Emirates, Egypt, Maldives, Sunni-controlled Bahrain, and Sunni-controlled Yemen.
 As of June 2017, all six states cut diplomatic ties with Qatar due to its continued support of certain Salafist organizations seen as threats to the Salafist monarchies in Saudi Arabia and UAE and military rule in Egypt.

 Bahrain is one of the three Gulf States to have a Shiite majority.
 A Sunni king, however, rules the nation and put down a 2011 "Arab Spring" Shiite uprising with the help of 1,000 troops from Saudi Arabia and another 500 from the United Arab Emirates.
 Some 80 civilians died in the uprising and 65% of those arrested reported being tortured.
 Like Qatar, Bahrain has strong U.S. ties, hosting the U.S. 5th Fleet at Manama.